cloudlockr/cloudlockr-app/README.md

 #### Running Tests

 Execute `yarn test` to run the entire test suite (UI and service logic tests).
 Verbose results are enabled by default for result clarity.

+---

+## Technical Details

+#### Directory Structure

+Note that throughout the project `@/` is used in import statements and translates to `src` (to enhance code readability).
+Also note that `index.js` files are used throughout the project to simplify imports and provide a defined interface to a given directory.
+The general concept of the directory structure is to seperate logic from UI components, enhancing testability and modularity.

+- `__tests__` (Jest unit/integration/UI tests)
+- `src` (source code)
+  - `Assets` (resources used throughout code.
+Assets are imported in `Theme` and usable through there.
+Do not import assets directly from here in the UI)
+  - `Components`
+  - `Config` (constant application variables)
+  - `Containers` (top level containers for UI views)
+  - `Modals` (special containers for pop-up modals views)
+  - `Navigators` (app view navigation handling)
+  - `Services` (complex logic, any computations)
+    - `Device` (services related to device interaction)
+    - `FileSystem` (services related to local phone file system or file manipulation)
+    - `FileTransfer` (top-level services that faciliate complex file transfer processes)
+    - `Server` (services related to server interaction)
+    - Note that these files throw errors that the UI must catch (and show to the user if applicable)
+  - `Store` (Redux interaction, further broken up by Redux slice indicated by each sub-directory)
+  - `Theme` (options effecting style, including assets, fonts, and colours.
+Import `useTheme()` method in UI to access theme data)